ThomasQuinnKelly/bip-reference-person/README.md

 **OPTION 1**

-1. Clone the BIP framework repository `git clone https://github.ec.va.gov/EPMO/bip-ocp-framework`
+1. Clone the BIP framework repository `git clone https://github.com/department-of-veterans-affairs/ocp-framework.git`
-1. Navigate to the folder `bip-ocp-framework` and run `mvn clean install` command.
+1. Navigate to the folder `ocp-framework` and run `mvn clean install` command.
 This would build all the libraries with versions as configured in pom.xml files.

 **OPTION 2**